SilverJan/gradle-showGraph/README.md

     gradlew <taskname> showGraph -Psimple

-## What the Plugin is Not Able to (or what hasn't been tested)
+## What the Plugin is Not Able to (.. or what hasn't been tested)
 Not able to (== graph will be falsy / error during build)

-- Running multiple tasks in the execution command (e.g. 'gradlew taskA taskB showGraph)
+- Running multiple tasks in the execution command (e.g. *gradlew taskA taskB showGraph*)

 Not tested